Back to services

 Prof Emily Simonoff, Professor of Child and Adolescent Psychiatry - read more

-Dr Iris Rathwell, Consultant Psychiatrist - read more
+Dr Eleni Paliokosta, Consultant Child and Adolescent Psychiatrist - read more

 Prof Tony Charman, Honorary Consultant Clinical Psychologist - read more

-Dr Kevin Tierney, Principal Clinical Psychologist - read more
+Dr Kevin Tierney, Consultant Clinical Psychologist - read more

-Dr Matthew Hollocks, Clinical Psychologist - read more
+Dr Matthew Hollocks, Senior Lecturer/Clinical Psychologist - read more

 Tina Bang-Andersen, Specialist Occupational Therapist - read more